ZeusLN/zeus-docs/docs/for-users/embedded-node/faq.md

  1. You can pull down on the channels list to refresh it.
 If channels still show as offline, leave app running 10 minutes or so.
 Sometimes the RPC server just needs time to start up.

- 2. Go to `Settings` -> `Embedded node` -> `Advanced` and press the button labeled `Stop LND and Delete Neutrino files`, then restart the app.
+ 2. Go to `Menu` -> `Embedded node` -> `Advanced` and press the button labeled `Stop LND and Delete Neutrino files`, then restart the app.
 This will resync your blockchain data.

- 3. Go to `Settings` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
+ 3. Go to `Menu` -> `Embedded node` -> `Express Graph Sync` and enable the second toggle labeled `Reset express graph sync on startup`, then restart the app.
 This will resync your lightning network graph data.

  4. If your channels are still not showing as online after performing steps 1-3, your wallet may be rescanning.
-You can follow progress under `Settings` -> `Embedded node` -> `LND Logs`.
+You can follow progress under `Menu` -> `Embedded node` -> `LND Logs`.
 Looks for logs with text 'Rescanning through' and 'Rescanned through'.

  ## I'm having issues syncing.
 Sync is either stuck or won't start.
 What can I do?

  For sync issues we recommended going through your Neutrino peer list and removing all the peers with high ping times. <200ms is optimal. <1000ms should still work.
-To access the Neutrino peers list, go to `Menu` > `Embedded Node` > `Peers` > `Neutrino`.
+To access the Neutrino peers list, go to `Menu` > `Embedded node` > `Peers` > `Neutrino`.

-If issues persist, reset the Neutrino data by pressing `Stop LND and delete Neutrino files` under `Menu` > `Embedded Node` > `Advanced` and restart the sync from scratch.
+If issues persist, reset the Neutrino data by pressing `Stop LND and Delete Neutrino files` under `Menu` > `Embedded Node` > `Advanced` and restart the sync from scratch.